FalconiZzare/car_management_lab/README.md

 npm run dev
 ```

-If you did everything right, this should run both front-end and backend at the same time, and you will be able to view the website on `http://localhost:5173`
+If you did everything right, this should run both front-end and back-end at the same time, and you will be able to view the website on `http://localhost:5173`

 Login using the below credentials and start exploring: